IuliiaKonovalova/e-commerce/README.md

 15. Get all data from the payment form and collect it by using `new FormData()`

-16. Create AJAX request to send collected data and set the url to for adding order.
-The url is `window.location.origin + '/orders/add/'`.
+16. Create an AJAX request to send collected data and set the url to for adding order.
+The URL is `window.location.origin + '/orders/add/'`.

-17. In the orders app views you need to create a view to handle order creation.
+17. In the orders app views, you need to create a view to handle order creation.

-18. When the user clicks on the confirmation button, the payment intent is created.
-Needless to say that stripe element prevents the user from multiple clicks and handles all errors.
-However, you have to set alerts for the user to show the error.
+18. The payment intent is created when the user clicks on the confirmation button.
+That stripe element prevents the user from multiple clicks and handles all errors.
+However, you must set alerts for the user to show the error.

 19. To test the user's payment, you need to create a test payment intent with the card data provided by the stripe: